 One of the most important decisions to make when dealing with your chronic pain is finding a specialist who instills confidence and peace of mind in the treatments you receive.
 The physicians at Metropolitan Pain Consultants are excellent clinicians whose skill and expertise in diagnosing and treating chronic pain are matched only by their compassion and dedication.

 One way to treat chronic pain is by seeking regenerative medicine to help alleviate the condition.
 We specialize in two types of this medicine: Platelet-Rich Plasma (PRP) and Bone Marrow Concentrate (BMC) therapies.
 Both make use of a patient’s own blood to heal the affected area.

 If you believe regenerative medicine is right for you, contact us today at 201-729-0001 to schedule your consultation and examination.
-Our clinics are located in West Orange, Aberdeen, Clifton, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.